arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ![Nano ESP32 Power Tree.](assets/nano-esp32-powertree.png)

 To power the Nano ESP32 you may either use a USB-C® cable, or the VIN pin.
-Never exceed 5-18 V as the **MP2322GQH** converter on the board is not designed for any higher voltages.
+When using the VIN pin, use voltages within the range of 5-18 V as the **MP2322GQH** converter on the board may otherwise be damaged.

 ### Input Voltage (VIN)

-- If you're using the USB-C connector you must power it with 5 V.
+- If you're using the USB-C® connector you must power it with 5 V.
 - The recommended input voltage on the VIN pin is 5-18 V.

 ### Operating Voltage